 To view the current wave forms in each KT88, two 10r were placed

 as shown and a pair of spare AF

 circuit arrangement as I have here.

 The transformers allow us to view the current waves on a CRO of

 each tube without the presence of the

-voltage appearing at the transformer secondaries.
+output Vac appearing at the transformer secondaries.
 I used a dual

 trace Hitachi CRO from about 1983.